sooower/sower-tools/README.md

 -   Refactor function parameters to use object parameter.
 -   Auto refactor type name of function options parameter when ts document saved.
 -   Generate enum assertion functions.
+-   Add typescript code refactor panel actions, you can use it to refactor function parameters or generate assert enum functions.

 ## Usage